frequently asked questions

 When are you available?

 My working hours are subject to change, but typically between 10am - 6pm Pacific, Monday through Friday.
-I occasionally make exceptions for last minute audition coaching or for those in other time zones, but it depends on my schedule.
+I can occasionally make exceptions for last minute audition coaching or for those in other time zones, but it depends on my schedule.

 DIALECT & ACCENT COACHING